 These were disastrously wrong decisions which profoundly colored the rest of my life.
 Forever after, wherever I was, was wrong.
 In my blue-collar neighborhood I was the special kid who was too good for the neighborhood school.
 At school I was the blue-collar bad boy in a world of white-collar good boys and girls.
 Our fourth grade teacher, Mrs. Schulman, said so, out loud, in front of the class.
 "I taught at your school," she said, pointing at me.
 She meant the school in my neighborhood which would have been mine had I not been exiled to the gifted program.
 "You're lower class."

-I said nothing, because even at the tender age of eight I knew not to argue with the truth.
+I said nothing, because even at the tender age of nine I knew not to argue with the truth.